 In one sense, this is a good thing for all involved.
 Delivery route optimization is a notoriously thorny problem, and as more businesses are positioned to tackle it head on, overall delivery efficiency will increase across the board.
 This means fewer hours on the road, less fuel usage, and happier customers.

 The flip side is that as the market grows it becomes potentially harder to separate the wheat from the chaff and find the right solution for your business.
-After all, the best delivery route planner app is in the eye of the beholder.
+After all, the best route optimization software is in the eye of the beholder.
 If you’re delivering pallets of lumber to busy job sites or installing washing machines in people’s homes, your idea of the perfect app is going to be very different from someone who’s trying to get a few stops routed for one truck.

 That means that whichever boat you happen to be in, separating out the solutions that are right for your business can be a challenge.
 Delivery route planning is difficult enough as it is—you want to make sure you have the right capabilities to get the job done without fussing with technology that’s not designed for your use case.